How to improve employee retention: 10 strategies to keep your people engaged

 Before you jump into surveying, it’s crucial to understand the process to implement engagement surveys.
 Read on to learn about the key steps you don’t want to skip.

-Dive deeper into what is an employee engagement survey
+What is an employee engagement survey?

 As the name suggests, an employee engagement survey is a survey used to collect data on employee well-being, work satisfaction, employee performance, and other key employee engagement metrics.
 Such surveys can help human resources professionals and management appraise employee engagement, evaluate company culture, and reexamine organizational values.